-Understanding why some participants needed more support: To further understand why some participants needed more support than others to address their long-term needs, an in-depth review of the data for these participants was carried out (n=75, 58%).
-On average those participants who did come back for more support returned 4 times in the 12 months (SD \pm 5, range 1-23) to attend other courses or receive individual complementary therapy sessions e.g. counselling.
-Baseline scores for MYCaW and FACIT were more likely to be worse than the non-returners, but this was not significantly so.
-There was, however, a greater degree of improvement in their MYCaW Concern 1 scores (n=39, p=0.011), Concern 2 scores (n=38; p=0.002) and in their HRQoL scores (n=40; p=0.007) compared to non-returners.
+To further understand why some participants needed more support than others to address their long-term needs, an indepth review of the data for these participants was carried out (n = 75, 58%).
+On average those participants who did come back for more support returned 4 times in the 12 months (SD \pm 5, range 1-23) to attend other courses or receive individual complementary therapy sessions, for example, counselling.
+Baseline scores for MYCaW and FACIT were more likely to be worse than the nonreturners, but this was not significantly so.
+There was, however, a greater degree of improvement in their MYCaW Concern 1 scores (n = 39, P = .011), Concern 2 scores (n = 38, P = .002) and in their HRQoL scores (n = 40, P = .007) compared with nonreturners.
 Qualitative data at 12 months post LWC revealed that participants predominantly wanted a refresher to motivate them to keep up the changes implemented, to get more practical advice and resources, and to clarify information they first received on the LWC.

-"I seem to fall back into old habits and require a return to PB to keep me on track (every 6 months)..."
-LWC participant
+I seem to fall back into old habits and require a return to PB to keep me on track (every 6 months) . . .
+(LWC participant)